kstenerud/dogma/kbnf.md

 ### `bind` Function

-The `bind` function binds the resolved value (the actual value that has been matched so far) of whatever it surrounds to a local variable for subsequent re-use in the current rule. `bind` transparently passes through whatever it captures, meaning that the context around the `bind` call behaves as though only what the `bind` function surrounded is present.
+The `bind` function binds the resolved value (the actual value once this part of the expression has been matched) of whatever it surrounds to a local variable for subsequent re-use in the current rule. `bind` transparently passes through whatever it captures, meaning that the context around the `bind` call behaves as though only what the `bind` function surrounded is present.
 This allows a sequence to be produced as normal, while also allowing the resolved value to be used again later in the rule.

 `bind` can capture [expression](#expressions) and [number](#numbers) types.